microsoft/MixedReality-SpectatorView/doc/SpectatorView.StateSynchronization.md

 # State synchronization

 ### Pre-compilation
-1) All of the assets in the unity project are assigned unique identifiers.
+1) All of the assets in the unity project need to be assigned unique identifiers.
 This allows content in the user's application scene to be recreated/updated/destroyed dynamically in the spectator's application scene.
-This is done through calling [Spectator View -> Update All Asset Caches](Scripts/Editor/StateSynchronizationMenuItems.cs) in the Unity toolbar.
+This is done through calling [Spectator View -> Update All Asset Caches](Scripts/Editor/StateSynchronizationMenuItems.cs) in the Unity toolbar prior to compiling the application.

+> Note: Adding, updating and removing assets will require updating these asset caches as well as re-compiling each platform.

 ### In application
 1) On the user device, a [StateSynchronizationBroadcaster](Scripts/StateSynchronization/StateSynchronizationBroadcaster.cs) is enabled, while on the spectator device a